Get

 Exercise 🐕

 The truth is that Black Mouth Curs are extremely energetic and require long daily walks to keep them satisfied.
 They would prefer to work on a farm or spend time in the yard helping “mow the grass” or “rake the leaves” in some way.
-Weekend trips to the park or beach and activities like hiking and camping are things that a Black Mouth Cur would love taking part in.
+Weekend trips to the park or beach and activities like hiking and camping are things that a Black Mouth Cur would love to take part in.

-Time with interactive toys and puzzle toys in the house can help stimulate their mind and keep them occupied when it’s raining outside or you can’t be there to keep them engaged.
+Time with interactive toys and puzzle toys in the house can help stimulate their mind and keep them occupied when it’s raining outside, or you can’t be there to keep them engaged.

 black mouth cur dog with mountain background